 - Financial and global risks: Market stability, tariffs, geopolitical tensions, and credit conditions that could threaten the economic outlook.

 Though the Fed has historically kept politics at arm’s length, pressure is mounting.
-Moves to fire governor Lisa Cook and the installation of the administration’s top economic adviser to a vacant seat highlight a growing challenge to the institution’s independence.
+A failed attempt to fire governor Lisa Cook, the installation of the administration’s top economic adviser to a vacant seat, and early moves to announce a new Fed chair all highlight a growing challenge to the institution’s independence.

 The current housing affordability crisis is one example of this.
 Record-low mortgage rates during the pandemic (low borrowing costs, see above) plus a work-from-home revolution contributed to one of the fastest-growing housing markets ever.
 The index for shelter inflation increased from under 2.5% to over 7.5% between March 2021 and March 2023.
-It’s currently at 3.6% and was the largest factor contributing to the CPI index in August — which is at 2.9%, above the Fed’s 2% target.
+It’s currently at 3.6%.
+Core inflation rose 3% in September, above the Fed’s 2% target, based on delayed reporting from the BLS.

 What happens next with mortgage rates?